 Lucy is the Engagement Lead for the audit and will be the key point of contact for the Audit Committee.
 She will have overall responsibility for delivering a high quality audit to the College.
-Lucy will be responsible for the opinions given on the financial statements and will liaise with the Vice Principal - Finance and ICT, Director of Finance and Student Funding and Head of Financial Services.
+Lucy will be responsible for the opinions given on the financial statements and will liaise with the Director of Finance and Estates and Head of Finance and Student Funding.
 She will attend Audit Committee meetings, and where appropriate, Board meetings.